 5. Too Few Discounts

-Record-setting natural disasters such as Florida’s hurricanes and California’s wildfires, more phone-related distracted-driving accidents, insurance fraud, and expensive-to-repair car technology have increased the dollar amount of claims insurers have been called on to pay.
+Record-setting natural disasters, more phone-related car accidents, high rates of insurance fraud, and expensive-to-repair car technology have all increased costs for insurance companies.
 As a result, insurers have been raising their prices to cover their expenses.

-Since 2009, the price paid by typical drivers for car insurance has increased nearly 60%.
+From 2010 to 2019, the average cost of car insurance increased by more than 50%.
 Prices have gone up every year.
 This steady rise in insurance costs has outstripped other consumer costs.
 Even skyrocketing hospital costs lag slightly behind car insurance.